blocksds/sdk/docs/readme.md

 The script `build-docs.sh` downloads the theme and builds the documentation of all repositories of BlocksDS.
 Note that this sets the base URL of the documentation to `https://blocksds.skylyrac.net/docs/`, so this script isn't useful for non-maintainers.

-Then, maintainers can call `publish-docs.sh` to update the folder `blocksds-docs` (which should contain the
-[docs repository](https://github.com/blocksds/docs).
-It creates a new commit with the current documentation and pushes it as a new commit.
+This script is used by the GitHub Actions workflow of the following repository: https://github.com/blocksds/docs